Letter of Permission

 - If no evaluation exists on the online Transfer Credit Resource for outgoing students, ensure you have a detailed course outline for each course of interest.
 These will be uploaded as part of the application process (calendar descriptions will not suffice).

 - Address any registration holds on your account - these must be cleared before your online application can be successfully submitted and reviewed.
 There are a variety of reasons for your account to be on hold; usually it is due to an outstanding financial or administrative obligation.
 Check the Hold Status website for more information.

 |Course Start (month)||Active Course Assessment on Transfer Credit Resource||No Active Assessment (Evaluation Required)|

 Review before you apply for a LOP

-Before you apply for an Letter of Permission, review the sections below to aid in making the best decision.
-If you need assistance in determining if the credit will fit into your program, contact a student advisor.
+Before you apply for Letter of Permission, review the sections below to aid in making the best decision.
+If you need assistance in determining if the credit will fit into your program, contact an Academic Advisor.

 - Course syllabus